Population and housing censuses by country: Croatia

 The census in Croatia is carried out every 10 years.
 The last census was taken in 2021 with final population count of 3.9 million.
 The first census was in 1857 when what is now Croatia was part of the Austrian Empire.

-Cyprus

-The British carried out seven censuses in Cyprus in total: six at ten-year intervals between 1881 and 1931, and the last in 1946.
-Following the establishment of the modern state, there have been seven more censuses: in 1960 (the year of establishment), 1973, 1976, 1982, 1992, 2001 and 2011.
-The Statistical Service of the Cypriot government counts from the first British census, i.e. the latest census, in 2011, is referred to as the 14th census.
-In Northern Cyprus there have been three censuses: in 1996, 2006 and 2011.
-All three have been a matter of controversy, both in the north and the south, and abroad.

 Czech Republic

 The census in the Czech Republic is carried out every 10 years by the Czech Statistical Office.
 The last census was taken in 2021.
 Earlier censuses were taken in 1869, 1880, 1890, 1900, 1910, 1921, 1930, 1950, 1961, 1970, 1980, 1991, 2001 and 2011.

 The results of the last census are also available via the interactive model based software.

 Denmark

 The first Danish census was in 1700–1701, and contained statistical information about adult men.
 Only about half of it still exists.
 A census of school children was taken during the 1730s.

 Following these early undertakings, the first census to attempt completely covering all citizens (including women and children who had previously been listed only as numbers) of Denmark-Norway was taken in 1769.
 At that point there were 797,584 citizens in the kingdom.
 Georg Christian Oeder took a statistical census in 1771 which covered Copenhagen, Sjælland, Møn, and Bornholm.

 After that, censuses followed somewhat regularly in 1787, 1801, and 1834, and between 1840 and 1860, the censuses were taken every five years, and then every ten years until 1890.
 Special censuses for Copenhagen were taken in 1885 and 1895.

 In the 20th century, censuses were taken every five years from 1901 to 1921, and then every ten years from 1930.
 The last traditional census was taken in 1970.

 A limited population census based on registers was taken in 1976.
 From 1981 and each year onwards information that corresponds to a population and housing census is retrieved from registers.
 Denmark was the first country in the world to conduct these censuses from administrative registers.
 The most important registers are the Population Register (Det Centrale Personregister), the Building and Dwelling Register (Bygnings- og Boligregistret) and the Enterprise Register (Det Centrale Virksomhedsregister).
 The central statistical office, Statistics Denmark is responsible for compiling these data.
 This information is available online in the Statbank Denmark.

 It is possible to search a portion of the Danish censuses online at the Dansk Demografisk Database, and also view scanned versions at Arkivalier Online.